 The state of the art clinical training centre is separated into three areas, students will spend time in each clinic gaining skills that they can put into practice on their final day:

 The Respiratory clinic contains 5 ‘GP bays’, each complete with patient assessment bed, PC, spirometer and blood oximeter.
-Students are provided with their own clinical coat and stethoscope that they can keep at the end of the course.
+Students are provided with their own scrubs and stethoscope that they can keep at the end of the course.

 Students will be taught how to perform the below during their time in the respiratory clinic:

 The Cardiovascular Suite contains 5 assessment bays each with it’s own ECG machine, exercise bike and sphygmomanometer.
 Students have the opportunity to learn the below techniques:

 The BioGrad Clinical Centre contains its own laboratory where students perform an ELISA for the detection of HIV and blood typing for a blood transfusion in an emergency setting.